Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 Gff files of genome annotation.

-If you want to analyze the expressed CDSs, the transcript gff file was required.
+For detecting based on the expressed CDSs, the transcript gff file is required.

 - Arguments

 ::

     usage: annogesic go_term [-h] [--annotation_path ANNOTATION_PATH]
                              [--transcript_path TRANSCRIPT_PATH]
                              [--UniProt_id UNIPROT_ID] [--go_obo GO_OBO]
                              [--goslim_obo GOSLIM_OBO]
                              [project_path]

     positional arguments:
       project_path          Path of the project folder.
 If none is given, the current directory is used.

     optional arguments:
       -h, --help            show this help message and exit --annotation_path ANNOTATION_PATH, -g ANNOTATION_PATH
                             The path of genome annotation gff folder.
       --transcript_path TRANSCRIPT_PATH, -a TRANSCRIPT_PATH
-	                        If you assign the path of transcript gff folder, it can only extract the expressed CDS to retrieve GO term.
+                            If the path of transcript gff folder is provided, it can retrieve GO term based on expressed CDS and all CDS.
       --UniProt_id UNIPROT_ID, -u UNIPROT_ID
                             The path of UniProt ID mapping database.
 Default is ANNOgesic/input/database/idmapping_selected.tab.
       --go_obo GO_OBO, -go GO_OBO
                             The path of go.obo.
 Default is
                             ANNOgesic/input/database/go.obo.
       --goslim_obo GOSLIM_OBO, -gs GOSLIM_OBO
                             The path of goslim.obo.
 Default is
                             ANNOgesic/input/database/goslim_generic.obo.

 - Output files